What is Media and Communication Studies?

-The Media and Communication Studies (MCS) option in the Interdisciplinary Studies major combines a rich grounding in media and communication theory and history with hands-on opportunities to engage in media practice and production.
+The Media and Communication Studies (MCS) major combines a rich grounding in media and communication theory and history with hands-on opportunities to engage in media practice and production.
 The option challenges students to become critical practitioners by developing the intellectual capacities and practical skills needed to communicate through new media formats.

 MCS coursework integrates theory and practice through media production workshops, classroom seminars, and community-based projects.
 The curriculum enables students to hone their skills as media critics and practitioners by drawing connections across diverse social, cultural, and scientific areas of inquiry and professional sectors.

 MCS prepares students for graduate study in Communication, Media Studies, and Cultural Studies, among many others fields, and lays the groundwork for future careers in electronic media broadcasting, non-broadcasting audio and video production, advertisement, public relations, or communication education.
 For more information about career possibilities or pursuing graduate school please click here.